holdenk/spark-flowchart/README.md

 ## Layout

-docs/details/
+- docs/details/
 	- The details for each case

-docs/flowchart/
+- docs/flowchart/
 	- The flow chart

-private/
+- private/
 	- All company specific notes

-tools/
+- tools/
-	- tools for building & handling integration with OSS export *requires OSS branch added as oss* (`git remote add oss git@github.com:holdenk/spark-flowchart.git`)
+	- tools for building & handling integration with OSS export *requires OSS branch added as oss* (e.g. `git remote add oss git@github.com:holdenk/spark-flowchart.git` OR if you don't have push permissions to that your own OSS repo to raise PRs from)
 	- export_external.sh
 		- Export the repo (- company specifics) to OSS docs
 		- You should cherry-pick any new OSS commits before running this